- Sandy Speicher, Ulrik Juul Christensen, Todd Rose

 What does automation, personalisation and adaptive really mean in the context of learning?
-In this Headliner session we’re set to explore the future of learning and the role of digital technology in shaping our lives, our work and our worldviews.
+In this Headliner session we’re set to explore the future of learning and the role of digital technology in shaping our lives, our work and our world views.

-Three thought leaders: an advocate for learning structures that serve individuals (and not vice versa), a pioneer in adaptive learning technology and a human-centered designer for learning will be coming together for the first time in an online discussion to dissect these important topics.
+Three thought leaders: an advocate for learning structures that serve individuals (and not vice versa), a pioneer in adaptive learning technology and a human centred designer for learning will be coming together for the first time in an online discussion to dissect these important topics.
 They will be sharing their insight into how we might utilise digital technology to shape, design and define the educational systems of the future.
-We’ll also be exploring what they see as the important considerations for educational leaders in today's world and clearing up some common misconceptions on what automation, personalisation and adaptive really mean for learning.
+We’ll also be exploring what they see as the important considerations for educational leaders in today's world and clearing up some common misconceptions on what automation, personalisation and adaptive really mean for learning

 Sandy Speicher is a Partner at the global design and innovation firm IDEO.
 She is the Managing Director of IDEO’s Education practice, which looks to people’s unmet needs, desires, and aspirations to inspire new solutions for a wide variety of challenges—from the ways that people are learning to the ways that systems are operating.

 Dr. Christensen is recognised worldwide as an expert in learning technology.